pry/pry/wiki/Customizing-pry.md

 ##### `delete` method

-The `delete` method deletes a command or a group of a commands; it can be useful when inheriting from another command set when you decide to keep only a portion of inherited commands.
+The `delete` method deletes a command or a group of commands.
+It can be useful when inheriting from another command set and you wish to keep only a portion of the inherited commands.

     class MyCommands < Pry::Commands
       delete "show_method", "show_imethod"